If you have any question or suggestion about our software, send an e-mail directly to email@example.com, and you will receive a reply within 24 hours.

 Does FileSculptor work on my computer or server?

-FileSculptor works on any version of Windows for desktop, since Windows XP to the latest Windows 10.
-FileSculptor also works on Windows for server computers, since Windows Server 2003 to the latest Windows Server 2016.
+FileSculptor works on any version of Windows for desktop, from Windows XP to the latest Windows 10.
+FileSculptor also works on Windows for server computers, from Windows Server 2003 to the latest Windows Server 2019.

 Do I need Excel to read or write Excel files using FileSculptor?